Deltares/hydromt_wflow/docs/getting_started/installation.rst

   conda activate hydromt-wflow

-This will install **almost** all dependencies including the core hydroMT library and the model API as well as the model plugins **wflow** and **wflow_sediment**.
+This will install **almost** all dependencies including the core HydroMT library and the model API as well as the model plugins **Wflow** and **Wflow Sediment**.
 To complete the installation, add manually the hydroengine dependency:

 ..
 Note::